-As you follow the pathway back towards the front entrance, you’ll have the chance to check in on Berlin again.
+As you follow the pathway back towards the front entrance, you’ll have the chance to check in on those magnificent polar bears again.

-Finally, finish your day at the Wings of Wonder Bird Show or Amazing Animal Ambassador Show in the main lobby auditorium.
-These are perfect activities to relax and share favorite adventures with family and friends as your day winds down.
+Finally, finish your day at an Amazing Animal Ambassadors Show in the main lobby auditorium.
+This is the perfect activity to relax and share favorite adventures with family and friends as your day winds down.